 Regular and Irregular Octagon

 When an octagon has all equal sides and equal angles, then it is defined as a regular octagon.
 But if it has unequal sides and unequal angles, it is defined as an irregular octagon.
 See the figure below to see the difference between them.

-A regular octagon is a closed shape with sides of the equal length and interior angles of the same measurement.
-It has eight symmetric lines and rotational equilibrium of order 8.
+A regular octagon is a closed shape with sides of equal length and interior angles of the same measurement.
+It has eight symmetric lines and a rotational equilibrium of order 8.
 The interior angle at each vertex of a regular octagon is 135°.
 The central angle is 45°.

 In the above figure, the left-hand side figure depicts a regular octagon and the two figures on the right side shows irregular octagons.
 From the figure itself, we can analyse that there is a difference between the symmetry of regular and irregular polygons.

 Convex and Concave Octagon

-The octagon which has all its angles pointing outside or no angles are pointing inwards, is a convex octagon.
+The octagon which has all its angles pointing outside or no angles pointing inwards, is a convex octagon.
 The angles of the convex octagon are not more than 180°.
-And the octagon, which one of its angles pointing inward is a concave-shaped octagon.
+And the octagon, with one of its angles pointing inward, is a concave-shaped octagon.

 In the above figure, you can see, the convex octagon has all its angles pointing outside from the center or origin point.
 Whereas on the right side, the concave octagon has one of the angles pointing